AAUW Venice elects new officers

 Monthly AAUW meetings resume on Thursday, Sept.
 12, with a program introducing eight area girls the branch sponsored to attend TechTrek, a STEM-based camp, this past June.

-The meeting and program is open to the public and begins at 12:30 p.m.
-It will take place at Emmanuel Lutheran Church, at 790 South Tamiami Trail, Venice.
+The meeting and program are open to the public and begin at 12:30 p.m. at Emmanuel Lutheran Church, 790 S. Tamiami Trail, Venice.

 Post a comment as